-Condensed matter physics is both old fashioned (originated from solid state physics in 1950’s or even metal physics in 1920’s) and also new style (with emphasis on collective behaviour, symmetry, and topological conditions).
-Over the past century, this sub-field of physics has grown into a monstrous size with various ramifications such that any offered perspective would always be partial and biased.
-Here this class will be served at the introduction level, and at a few places, I will try to demonstrate how to evolve from fundamental concepts to perspectives of advanced topics.
-Nevertheless, the first half of this course is built on the single particle picture and is of mean field nature.
-The second half starts to introduce a few examples of electron correlation.
-More specialized fields, such as spintronics and topological states and excitations, will not be covered here.
+Condensed matter physics originates from solid state physics in 1950’s and evolves into a subject which focuses on collective behavior, symmetry, and topological states.
+Over the past century, this sub-field of physics has grown with many various ramifications that any offered perspective would always be partial and biased.
+Nevertheless, I would like to limit this class to the introduction level, and give a broad description of the field.
+For a few topics, I will try to demonstrate how to evolve from fundamental concepts to perspectives of advanced topics.

 - Order and disorder

 - Electronic excitations in metals

 - Electrical transport and galvanomagnetic phenomena

 - Superconductivity: GL

 - Josephson devices